 However, despite their uses and great utility, lithium batteries store relatively large amounts of power.
 When these batteries malfunction or have problems, an explosion and fire is often the result.
 These explosions and fires can cause severe, life-altering injuries.
-If you or a loved one have been injured by an exploding or defective lithium battery in a cell phone, e-cigarette, a laptop, or in another electronic device the personal injury attorneys of The Reiff Law Firm can fight to obtain compensation for your severe injuries.
-To schedule a free and confidential defective product and personal injury consultation call our firm at (215) 246-9000 or contact us online today.
+If you or a loved one have been injured by an exploding or defective lithium battery in a cell phone, e-cigarette, a laptop, or in another electronic device the Philadelphia personal injury attorneys of The Reiff Law Firm can fight to obtain compensation for your severe injuries.
+To schedule a free and confidential defective product and personal injury consultation call our firm at (215) 709-6940 or contact us online today.

 Lithium Battery Fires in Laptops, Cell Phones, and Other Consumer Electronics